 Welcome to my Magic Fountain Pen Website

 During this time, my main project was to make a fountain pen work, which had been handed over to me as a visual design model.
 It took almost three years to complete.
 This site tells the stories about my search and magical adventures for the technically interested.

 You won’t find long tables nor proof. . . “the proof is in the pudding”.
 Since completion of my work, all fountain pens of the company rely on the same functional components.

-If you are left with a questions, ask me.
-One thing is for sure, my enthusiasm increases proportional with your level of interest and participation.
+If you are left with questions, ask me.
+One thing is for sure, my enthusiasm increases proportionally to your level of interest and participation.
 Fair enough?

 This site is structured, somewhat.
 Each topic starts with general information, then follows the scientific background, then technical and quality details.
-When you tackle a topic, I would highly recommend, start at the beginning.
+When you tackle an issue, I would highly recommend, start at the beginning.

 Completed chapters are shown in the Table of Content ⇒⇒

 The following chapters are completed (or in process).
 Click on their dark blue title, they are links to their pages.
 One page offers a summary of the standard components of a fountain pen, including all those topics, which still wait to be written.

 The making of Ink – Components of Ink – Drying – The Perfect Ink – My Commentary on Comments of Clients

-Ink is a significant component of writing, and I wonder why designers and ingeneers neglect it, often.
+Ink is a significant part of writing, and I wonder why designers and ingeneers neglect it, often.
 I studied rheology, fluid statics and dynamics and developed reliable test methods.
-Without this my fountain pen (the one I brought to life) would be long forgotten.
+Without this, my fountain pen (the one I brought to life) would be long forgotten.
 Time weeds without attachment.

 The Magic about Nibs – What is the purpose of the slit? – The “Breather Hole” – Control of Ink Flow – Pressureless Writing – Nib Manufacturing Process – Materials